the-hypermedia-project/charter/hypermedia-elements.md

 ### Attributes

 Meta attributes includes data about the resource or linked resource.
+Meta attributes may include data like:

+1. The `title` of the resource
+2. A `description` of the resource

 ### Links